 - Recognize the Nostalgia

-Nostalgia is a strong desire to return in thought to some time, place or feelings in your former part of life.
+Nostalgia is a strong desire to return in thought to some time, place, or feelings in your former part of life.
 The feeling of nostalgia can be applied to your childhood memories.
 There are times when we get tired of being adults and of all the responsibilities we face.
 That’s when we start feeling nostalgic, turning back to the happiest and carefree memories of our childhood.
 Research shows that the impressions of childhood happiness are closely related to social events.
 This means that you’ll remember the fact of having parties and special occasions, like birthdays, but you’ll hardly remember what you were feeling.

 - Dig Deep to Discover Your Unconscious Needs

 Imagine a guy who always wanted to be a scientist but took a job as a banker to make a lot of money.
-After a few years on the job, he’s burnt out from the cutthroat nature of Wall street.
+After a few years on the job, he’s burnt out from the cutthroat nature of Wall Street.
 And he pines for his childhood dream to work in a lab.
 He exemplifies a “mismatch.”
-His deep seated desires conflict with the demands he faces at work.
+His deep-seated desires conflict with the demands he faces at work.
 It would not be surprising to learn he’s in a state of mental, physical, and emotional exhaustion.

-If you relate to this example, you still can change your situation!
+If you relate to this example, you can still change your situation!
 Your childhood memories can help you do that.
 Ask yourself: what did I want to become when I was a kid?
 Try to recall your earliest dreams about the future.
 Maybe they were innocent and maybe unrealistic.
 But they were closer to your real personality.
-If you can shift your career into a direction that’s similar to those early childhood dreams, you’ll be on your way to meeting your unconscious needs.
+If you can shift your career in a direction that’s similar to those early childhood dreams, you’ll be on your way to meeting your unconscious needs.

-- Use those memories in the right way
+- Use those memories in the right way.

 Your memories from childhood may serve as a moral compass.
 Harvard researchers showed that people were highly likely to exhibit ethical behavior like donating to charity after they recalled childhood memories.
 How does this work?
 The study shows that as a child you were morally pure.
 When those memories emerge to surface, they remind you that somewhere deep inside, you’re still that good person.
 That’s the kind of inspiration that will keep you going through life.